Some Thoughts About Thinking

 —Pablo Picasso

-“A man cannot directly choose his circumstances, but he can (always) choose his thoughts and attitudes in all those circumstances, and so indirectly, yet surely, shape his circumstances.” (so whatever happens, you get to choose the appropriate response)
+“A man cannot directly choose his circumstances, but he can (always) choose his thoughts and attitudes in all those circumstances, and so indirectly, yet surely, shape his circumstances.” (so whatever happens, you always get to choose the appropriate response).

 —James Allen, As a Man Thinketh / RAC